bearbite/awesome-go/README.md

 - [godis](https://github.com/hdt3213/godis) - A Golang implemented high-performance Redis server and cluster.
 - [goleveldb](https://github.com/syndtr/goleveldb) - Implementation of the [LevelDB](https://github.com/google/leveldb) key/value database in Go.
 - [hare](https://github.com/jameycribbs/hare) - A simple database management system that stores each table as a text file of line-delimited JSON.
+- [HydrAIDE](https://github.com/hydraide/hydraide) - One engine that replaces your database, cache, and pub/sub.
+Just save your structs.
 - [immudb](https://github.com/codenotary/immudb) - immudb is a lightweight, high-speed immutable database for systems and applications written in Go.
 - [influxdb](https://github.com/influxdb/influxdb) - Scalable datastore for metrics, events, and real-time analytics.
 - [ledisdb](https://github.com/siddontang/ledisdb) - Ledisdb is a high performance NoSQL like Redis based on LevelDB.